Belgium: Bruges mayor stabbed by known associate | DW | 21.06.2020

 The 62-year-old mayor was taken to the hospital and had to undergo emergency surgery.

 "I am convinced that he came to kill me.
 But why?
-I would very much like to know," the mayor said, according to local media outlet HLN.
+I would very much like to know," the mayor said on Sunday, according to local media outlet HLN.

 Read more: UK: Multiple stabbing in Reading declared terror attack

-The stabbing left a 14-centimeter (5.5-inch) gash to his neck, which required 24 stitches, and lost a lot of blood, according to local media reports.
+The stabbing left a 14-centimeter (5.5-inch) gash in his neck which required 24 stitches and caused De fauw to lose a lot of blood, according to local media reports.

-"I was lucky that it was a short knife," De fauw told local media, adding that he was relieved to discharged from the hospital and be sent home to recover.
+"I was lucky that it was a short knife," De fauw said, adding that he was relieved to discharged from the hospital and be sent home to recover.

 Authorities confirmed that a 35-year-old had been arrested and said the motive remains unclear.
 The suspect has not made any statements regarding the stabbing, his lawyer said.

-Read more: Belgium: King Leopold II statue removed in Antwerp after anti-racism protests
+Read more: King Leopold II statue removed in Antwerp after anti-racism protests

-Bruges is located near the coast in western Belgium and has a population of 120,000.
+Bruges is located near the coast in northwestern Belgium and has a population of 120,000.
 The city is known for its medieval history and is one of the country's most popular tourist destinations.

 jcg/mm (AFP, dpa)